HiCL: Hippocampal-Inspired Continual Learning: Discussion

 \subsection{The Mechanism of DG-Gated Routing}

+The success of our routing mechanism stems from effective pattern separation in the DG layer, as evidenced by our ablation study (Table~\ref{tab:ablation}).
+Removing DG gating or the contrastive loss collapses Class-IL accuracy from 57.99 to approximately 19, while omitting top-$k$ sparsity reduces Task-IL accuracy from 92.67 to 55.85, demonstrating that sparse separation is critical to the model's performance.

-The success of our routing mechanism stems from the fact that each expert's Dentate Gyrus (DG) module learns a unique ``feature vocabulary'' tailored to its specific task.
+Each expert's Dentate Gyrus (DG) module learns a unique feature vocabulary tailored to its specific task.
 For an expert trained on Task 1 (e.g., distinguishing cats from dogs), its DG module becomes highly attuned to features like fur texture, whiskers, and ear shape.
 In contrast, an expert trained on Task 2 (e.g., airplanes vs. ships) will learn to amplify features related to wings, fuselages, and water.

 The expert's prototype or abstraction, which is the average of all its DG codes, becomes a compact summary of this specialized vocabulary.
 When a new image of a cat is presented to the model, it is processed by all experts' DG modules in parallel.
 However, only the DG module from the ``cat/dog'' expert will produce a strong and characteristic sparse activation, as the input's features strongly resonate with its learned vocabulary.
 The other experts, lacking this specialization, will produce weaker and less distinct patterns.